 Grower: 25 producers organized around Macus community in collaboration with Juan Peña of CaféExporto

 Recommended Roast Range: City+ to Full City+ (Light-medium to medium-dark)

 Start with a Full City (Medium), or after 1st crack has ended and before 2nd crack has begun.
-Lighter roasts (as 1st crack is trailing off) will showcase more acidity and fruity sweetness such as pear.
-Darker roasts (the first few snaps of 2nd crack), will turn the chocolate darker and accent more caramelized sweetness.
+Lighter roasts (as 1st crack is trailing off) will showcase more acidity and fresh fruity sweetness such as plum and fig. Darker roasts (the first few snaps of 2nd crack), will turn the chocolate darker and accent more caramelized sweetness.
 This coffee roasts very evenly.